elidhu/sidetracked/articles/2024-04-12_sidetracked-our-first-route-and-test.md

 ## Refactoring

 I was planning on trying to avoid refactoring as much as possible.
-But I'm just a fallible human, writing these articles in parallel to Sidetracked - so I of course keep hitting things I didn't consider.
-Without further ado, let's refactor our crate into a library and a binary.
+But I'm just a fallible human.
+I'm writing these articles in parallel to Sidetracked and so I (of course) keep hitting things I didn't consider or plan for.
+So, without further ado, let's refactor our crate into a library and a binary.

 First thing first, let's define this by updating our `Cargo.toml`.